mae-x99/VetProConnect2023/README.md

 # Veterinary Clinic Management System 🐾

 Welcome to the Veterinary Clinic Management System repository!
-This project represents the culmination of a successful Final Year Project, achieving an 'A' grade.
+Alhamdulillah, this project represents the culmination of a successful Final Year Project, resulting an 'A' grade.
 The system is designed to provide a comprehensive solution for managing veterinary clinics, utilizing the CodeIgniter framework for robust development.

 You can visit the website at [vetproconnect.000webhostapp.com](http://vetproconnect.000webhostapp.com/).